Fabric & CareFabric & Care

 Acrylic fibre is often used in sweaters and has the same appearance as wool.

+Acrylic fibre has a high heat insulating capacity, is colourfast and very soft.
 Clothes made of acrylic fibre looks like woollen clothes, but is synthetic.
 The best way to wash acrylic fibre clothing is using a washing program for wool at a maximum of 30 degrees.
 Always turn your clothes inside out.
 You can wash acrylic fibre clothes with fabric softener.
 This prevents the clothes from becoming static.

 Polyamide/Nylon (PL)